kkolodziejczak/Archivist/README.md

 # Archivist
 Archivist is an application that supplements version control system.
 User can select Visual Studio project that he wants to work on.
-After pressing the shortcut (ctrl + s) Archivist will create backup copy of all project's source files and will save them in selected folder.
+After pressing the shortcut (Ctrl + S) Archivist will create backup copy of all project's source files and will save them in selected folder.

 <p align="center">
   <img src="Resource/Images/Archivist.png">